HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 Assignment #3 - Use an Azure WebJob that consumes orders via a Service Bus Topic
 ---------------------------------------------------------------------------------

-Use `GAB.OrderConsumerWebJob` to listen for order messages that are put into the topic, and send them into your Azure Table Storage order table.
+Use a WebJob (`GAB.OrderConsumerWebJob`) to listen for order messages that are put into the topic, and send them into your **Azure Table Storage** order table.

 1) Add the appropriate method parameters in the `ProcessTopicMessage`-method in `Functions.cs`

-* Use the following classes as parameters: *ServiceBusTrigger*, *Table* and *TextWriter*.
+* Use the following classes as parameters: *ServiceBusTrigger* and *Table*.

 2) Create the WebApp-container that will host your WebJob.